Azure Resource Manager - Using secrets in ARM templates

 |

-Here is the full template that can be used to provision a key vault and then add a secret to it.
+Here is the full template to provision a key vault and add a secret to it.

 Retrieve vault secret

-Finally, when you have to use the secret as another resource property value, you can do that using a property definition as shown below.
+Finally, when you need to use the secret as another resource property value, you can do so using a property definition, as shown below.

 |